 Precise execution is essential

 All the speculations, concerns, and discussions in this why Ubisoft should or should not bring its IPs to mobile article, has established that this concept has the potential to be both a huge success and a heart-wrenching failure.
 However, everything will be dependent on how Ubisoft approaches the mobile gaming market and how they execute the formula that is already on the table.
-The ball is still in the court and we might soon witness how this debacle does affect the colossus franchises that are on the line here
+The ball is still in the court and we might soon witness how this debacle affects the Colossus franchises that are on the line here

 Examples should lead these IPs to success